 E3 2021 is over and I’ve had some time to collect my thoughts.
 The normally in-person event was virtual only this year (due to Covid-19 concerns) but all things considered, the show went off without being dragged down by technical challenges.
-In all likelihood, E3 2022 will be an in-person event (with broadcast/stream options), but let’s take a moment to ponder the future of this event.
+We don’t know the full details on E3 2022 [update: cancelled for 2022], but let’s take a moment to ponder the future of this event.
 Note: This is “surface level” analysis.
 I reserve complex analysis for my full articles.

 - Over the course of the year leading up to E3 2021, I predicted Microsoft would take full advantage of Sony’s absence, and that appears to be the case.
 In PlayStation’s absence, it created an information vacuum that Microsoft was eager to fill.
 The highlight of the show was arguably the Microsoft & Bethesda showcase.
 Sony certainly didn’t need to be at E3, and it likely won’t have any long term impact on their business, but Microsoft was able to use the space effectively.